 32 years on, has the revolution happened and, if so, what are we wrestling with now?

 RV: It has happened, and it is happening, no question.
 I’m a historian and I taught art history.
-When I was a monk, I also edited The New Catholic Encyclopedia.
+When I was a monk, I also edited the 1967 edition of The New Catholic Encyclopedia.
 In my lectures, I always cited the great moments in history.
 I grew up at the peak of the Industrial Revolution, which fed technologies into and after World War Two.

 Following the Industrial Revolution, we had the beginning of the information revolution in the 1960s, which changed everything — it is unbelievable how far we’ve come.
 And if you listen to the lectures of Yuval Noah Harari or read Sapiens (2011) and Homo Deus (2015), he’s right about the evolution of human consciousness and language.
 We’re going through an evolution now, where there is an intelligence that is extended from humans.
 Humans are using machines to enhance their ability to confront problems and to create art.
 Norbert Wiener was right as well.
 His 1948 book, Cybernetics: Or Control and Communication in the Animal and the Machine, showed an understanding of that.